Anders-Biro/discogs-store/README.md

 # Ders' Discogs Storefront
 A demo project for React.js, Material-UI and the Discogs API.

 A store front for my own personal vinyl/cd collection.
-Make me an offer, mainly open to trades!

 ## Installation
 npm install